Naresh-Patil81086/Take-Home-Assignment/README.md

 # Take-Home-Assignment

-# Below are the resources that supported:
+Below are the resources that supported:
 Terraform module which creates VPC,Security group,APPlication load balancer Auto scaling, Cloudwatch alert, SNS notification on AWS.

 # Usage/example

-# for example input are explain in main.tf file
+# example input are explain in main.tf file

 It must include a VPC which enables future growth / scale--------Completed